 Perfect time for an instant edible craft to prepare for Simchat Torah.

 Show a picture of a Torah scroll and make a model of the edible version, so kids know what they are supposed to approximate.
 Then let them get messy making Torah scrolls.
-If they ask about the parts, you can bring in the vocab.
+The vocab is what bumps it to a legit educational enterprise.
 See below.
+(EDIT: I made a Torah Scroll Parts Poster for my classes.
+See the picture at my Tootsie Torah post, here!)

 The pretzel stick Edible Torah Scroll is quick and easy.
 No baking, no melting chocolate in a double-boiler.
 Plus, you might already have the materials lying around.
 If you made edible sukkahs, find the leftover bag of Snyder’s Pretzel Sticks, which are perfect for the mini version.
 Use the larger Rods or the shorter, plumper Dippers for different sized scrolls, as you wish.